Afrisnake/iNaturalist-Scraper-and-Data-Pipeline/README.md

 This file must be edited by the user to include a valid iNaturalist *username* and *password*.

 - **inat_search_params.py**<br/>
 This editable file is the 'control panel' of the application.
 User sets the values of key variables, which are imported into the main script to control the scrape job.
-The following variables can be manipulated:
+The following variables can be manipulated.
+Click on this link to access the [iNaturalist 'Explore'](https://www.inaturalist.org/observations) page mentioned below.
 <pre>
       place_id : int
           Numerical code representing the geographic region for the scrape job